 You should write both your CV and covering letter in Spanish unless specifically requested to write in another language or if the job requires no knowledge of Spanish.
 Some job titles or work-related jargon can be difficult to translate into Spanish, so unless you’re completely confident, ask a native Spanish speaker to read through the CV and letter before you submit it.

-Online and email applications are becoming more popular but some companies still prefer to receive a hard copy of a CV and cover letter.
-In some cases, you may not need to send in a personalised CV at all, as application forms are used widely in Spain.
+Online and email applications are becoming more popular.
+However, some companies still prefer to receive a hard copy of a CV and cover letter.
+In some cases, you may not need to send in a personalized CV at all, as application forms are common in Spain.